 Geoffrey Ball has had sensorineural hearing loss ever since he had a serious fever attack when he was a child.
 He was fitted with conventional hearing aids and although those devices increased the loudness level, Ball was never satisfied with their sound quality.
 At the age of 15, he asked his ENT specialist about the prospects of receiving implantable hearing aids.
 He learned then that such devices were already being developed and might be available in five to ten years.
 What he didn't know, is that would be another 18 years before he would be fitted with implantable hearing aids that he himself had designed.

-After completing his studies in engineering at the University of Oregon, Ball worked as a biomedical technician in a laboratory in Virginia for eight years.
+After completing his studies in engineering at the University of Oregon, Ball worked as a biomedical technician in a laboratory at the world-renowned Stanford University for eight years.
 He dealt with many fields of auditory research and realised that the vibrations in the human ear could be mimicked with a small signal transducer.
 Stimulation of the middle ear with mechanical vibrations rather than sound waves is called “direct drive”.
 For Ball, this knowledge was the driving force to search for an implantable hearing aid.
 He knew then that such a device would have many advantages since the auditory canal remains open with “direct drive”, feedback.
 Effects like occlusion or distortion are eliminated and the generated sound is natural.

 In 1992, after further research, Ball was convinced that an electromagnetic signal transducer was the best choice for devices with direct drive.
 With this knowledge Ball spent his evenings in his own electronics laboratory, building and testing new signal transducers for direct drives.
 Late one night, after many failures, Ball stumbled upon a system with immediately obvious benefits.
 The efficiency of the transducer was much better compared to other approaches, while the surgical procedure would be relatively simple.